demaj6629/terraform/README.md

 # Create a security group ( allow for https port-443, http port -80 and SSH port - 22
 # create a network interface(Private)
 # Create elastic IP
-# Create an ubuntu Server and add a network interface
+# Install an ubuntu Server and add a network interface